p4pvn/p4pvn/Linux-Notes.md

 find /path/to/search -empty -delete         #find all empty files and delete it.

-cut command: It is used to extract specific columns or fields from lines of text in a file. cut -f 1,3 input.txt          #Extracts fields/columns 1 and 3 from input.txt cut -f 2-4 input.txt          # Extracts fields/columns 2 to 4 from input.txt
+cut command: It extracts specific columns or fields from lines of text in a file. cut -f 1,3 input.txt          #Extracts fields/columns 1 and 3 from input.txt cut -f 2-4 input.txt          # Extracts fields/columns 2 to 4 from input.txt
 cut -d ',' -f 1,3 input.csv   # Extracts fields/columns 1 and 3 from a CSV file using a comma as the delimiter/seperator.